-- How decisions can and must be made.
+- how decisions can and must be made

-- The duties, responsibilities and powers of directors.
+- the duties, responsibilities, and powers of directors

-- Distribution of profits.
+- distribution of profits

-- Appointing and removing directors.
+- appointing and removing directors

-- Whether a company secretary is required.
+- whether a company secretary is required

-- All other administrative matters relating to the company.
+- all other administrative matters relating to the company

 Can I create my own articles of association?

-If you register your company using Companies House paper application, you can adopt Model or bespoke articles.
-You must submit the memorandum and bespoke articles by post, but you do not have to include a copy of Model articles.
+If you register your company using a paper application (Companies House form IN01), you can adopt Model or bespoke articles.
+You must submit the bespoke articles of association by post, along with your application form.
+If you use Model articles, you do not have to include a copy.